johannesstroebele91/mongodb-library/schemas-relations/relations.md

 - can be related
 - which can be done using:
+  - nested documents
+  - referencing documents

+# Types

+- 1:1 relation: embedded objects mostly the best solution (e.g. each student has one student id)
+- 1:n (1: many) relation:
+  - embedded objects mostly the best solution (e.g. one student can attend multiple courses)
+  - sometimes also reference (e.g. citizens and cities, because many citizens might live in one city)
+- n:m relation:
+  - mostly with references by either using
+    1. by embedding the id of the e.g. product in the customer OR
+    2. make a join table that has both ids (e.g. customers and products) (SQL approach)
+    3. by embedding the whole e.g. product in the customer (might lead to duplication and difficult updates)

-# Nested / embedded documents
+# 1. Nested documents

+Nested documents

+- group data together logically
+- great for data that
+  - belongs together and
+  - is not really overlapping with other data
+- BUT you should avoid super deep nested data or large arrays

 - Pro: only one query needed to fetch all the user data
 - Contra: might lead to lots of duplicated code, which is harder to handle if it changes

-## 1. Add document to the patients collection with the diseaseSummary data
+Add document to the patients collection with the diseaseSummary data

 `db.patients.insertOne({name: "Max", age: 29, diseaseSummary: {diseases: ["cold", "broken leg"]}})`

-Output:

 ``

-# References (like SQL)
+# 2. References (like SQL)

 Links like the ObjectId